Cultural Relativism 2011

 Fulford traces cultural relativism to Franz Boas, “the pioneer anthropologist.
 He argued that humans should be understood in terms of their own cultures.
 Taught by his students, and the students of his students, his views became the foundation of his profession.”
 Fulford then says Boas’s “sensible idea” has now saturated society and “a distorted version of Boas has become such a persistent background noise that it drowns out intelligence based on experience.”

 The recognition of cultural relativity carries with it its own values . . .
 It challenges customary opinions and causes those who have been bred to them acute discomfort. . . .
 As soon as the new opinion is embraced as customary belief, it will be another trusted bulwark of the good life.
 We shall arrive then at a more realistic social faith, accepting as grounds of hope and as new bases for tolerance the coexisting and equally valid patterns of life which mankind has created for itself from the raw materials of existence.
-(Patterns of Culture, 1934:278; see also Ruth Benedict, Patterns of Culture: From Culture to cultures)
+(Patterns of Culture, 1934:278; see also Ruth Benedict & the Anthropological Concept of Culture.)

 But more importantly, this popularized version of cultural relativism was hardly the foundation of anthropology.
 By the time of the students-of-the-students of Boas–people like Eric Wolf and Sidney Mintz, among others–anthropology had already turned toward questions of power, history, and political economy.
 Ideas of culture and cultural relativism have long ceased to be the exclusive domain of anthropology (for more, see blog-posts Doubling Down on Culture, Cosmo and Cosmopolitanism, and Culture Doesn’t Matter).

 In a very interesting piece, Cultural Relativism 2.0, Michael F. Brown takes stock of the situation: